 Also in this study, robotic surgery reduced the length of the surgery, reduced blood loss by half and significantly shortened length of stay in the hospital, from 1.6 to one day.

 For your mother's generation, hysterectomy typically meant a painful recovery and potential complications.
-At CMC-University, we have set out to change the experience of gynecologic surgery with our investment in the most advanced technology for minimally invasive surgery.
+At Carolinas HealthCare System University, we have set out to change the experience of gynecologic surgery with our investment in the most advanced technology for minimally invasive surgery.

 If so, it's time to consult your physician and see if you're a candidate for robotic surgery.
-Through an enduring relationship with a CMC-University physician, you will receive convenient, coordinated and comprehensive healthcare.
+Through an enduring relationship with a Carolinas HealthCare System University physician, you will receive convenient, coordinated and comprehensive healthcare.